The Library offers a number of museum passes for free or discounted admission!

 Connecticut's Old State House - The library's pass admits up to two adults and two children free.
 As Connecticut's original state capitol from 1797 to 1873, the Old State House is regarded as one of the oldest remaining state houses in the nation.
 At Connecticut's Old State House, you'll find many unique exhibits, historic rooms and over 22,000 square feet for people of all ages to explore.
 You can choose between guided and self-guided tours including hands-on activity areas for kids of all ages.

-Connecticut State Parks and Forest Recreation Areas - New in 2018, a pass is no longer needed to cover parking fees at state parks and forests for CT residents, as all in CT registered vehicles will be allowed in without a fee.
+Connecticut State Parks and Forest Recreation Areas - A pass is no longer needed to cover parking fees at state parks and forests for CT residents, as all in CT registered vehicles will be allowed in without a fee.

 Hill-Stead Museum - The library's pass admits one adult and two children (under 18) into the museum for free.
 Hill-Stead is the first architectural project of Theodate Pope Riddle and is considered one of the finest Colonial Revival house and museum in the United States.
 Established in 1946 as a cultural resource for the public in perpetuity, the museum is one of the nation’s few remaining representations of early-20th-century Country Place Estates.
 It houses some of the most important Impressionist paintings in the world, including works by Mary Cassatt, Edgar Degas, Claude Monet, and James McNeill Whistler and a print collection spanning 400 years and including pieces by Albrecht Dürer and Japanese woodblock artists Hokusai.
 Each year Hill-Stead Museum utilizes its historic home, landmark art exhibit, and 152-acre estate to offer over 4,000 tours and an array of programs in art, architecture, gardens, and natural science.
 In keeping with the Pope family’s tradition of bringing literary, musical, and educational opportunities to the community, the museum presents concerts, lectures, workshops, family festivals, and the nationally acclaimed Sunken Garden Poetry Festival.